Requirements for the PhD. in Economics

 - Health Economics

 At least three courses in the major field and two in the minor field are required.
 The faculty in each field determine the courses required for the major and minor.
 Majors in Econometrics are required to take graduate courses in Statistics; majors in Financial Econometrics are required to take graduate courses in Finance and Statistics.
 Specific course requirements for each field and typical course schedules may also be of interest.

 Courses in Supporting Fields: The remaining courses are supporting courses chosen by the student in consultation with the Director of Graduate Studies and other faculty.
-The supporting courses may be within the major or minor field or in areas that complement the major and minor fields.
+The supporting courses may be within the specialized field or in areas that complement the specialized field.

 Doctoral Examinations and Dissertation Requirements

 In order to receive a Ph.D., students must pass written qualifying examinations in econometrics, macroeconomics, and microeconomics and must satisfy a field of specialization requirement, which may be a paper or a written examination.
 Passing the qualifying examinations and the field paper (or examination) satisfies the Graduate School requirement for the doctoral written examination.
 The fall and spring semester examinations last three hours and are given shortly before the beginning of each semester, and the fall and spring semester field papers are due shortly before or early in the semester.
 The Director of Graduate Studies is responsible for administering the examinations, collecting copies of the field papers, and setting both the examination dates and the field paper due dates.